algoexpert-io/iOSExpert/solution-wrap-up/CatFancy-final/README.md

 ## Introduction

 CatFancy is an iOS app that demonstrates iOS-development techniques by solving a coding challenge using UIKit.
 Users can browse breeds of cats with images from various sources and breed info from Wikipedia.
-An earlier version of CatFancy accompanied a [blog post](https://racecondition.software/blog/challenges/) about UIKit iOS-developer coding challenges.
+An earlier version of CatFancy accompanied this [blog post](https://racecondition.software/blog/challenges/) about UIKit iOS-developer coding challenges.

 ## Build Tools & Versions Used